dignakov/ros-elixir/README.md

+# Updates

+## 1
+* removed mixes.lock to update dependencies as far as they can be updated
+* added pixi.toml to build ros messages
+* updating .gitignore
+* updated elixir version to 1.18

+###
+$mix deps.get

+$mix hex.outdated:
+Dependency   Current  Latest  Status
+bite         0.1.1    0.1.1   Up-to-date
+cowboy       2.12.0   2.12.0  Up-to-date
+credo        0.10.2   1.7.11  Update not possible
+dialyxir     0.5.1    1.4.5   Update not possible
+ex_doc       0.19.1   0.36.1  Update not possible
+excoveralls  0.18.3   0.18.3  Up-to-date
+mox          0.4.0    1.2.0   Update not possible
+private      0.1.2    0.1.2   Up-to-date
+satchel      0.1.1    0.1.1   Up-to-date
+xenium       0.1.0    0.1.0   Up-to-date

+need to check on:

+credo        0.10.2   1.7.11  Update not possible
+dialyxir     0.5.1    1.4.5   Update not possible
+ex_doc       0.19.1   0.36.1  Update not possible
+mox          0.4.0    1.2.0   Update not possible

 # ROS - Elixir

 > Caution: I don't really work no this repo any more as I don't have a robot